18F/css-style-guide/pages/recommended/mvv_frameworks.md

 ## Backbone
-Backbone.js is a JavaScript library with a RESTful JSON interface and is based on the model–view–presenter (MVP) application design paradigm([Wikipedia](http://en.wikipedia.org/wiki/Backbone.js)).
+Backbone.js is a JavaScript library with a RESTful JSON interface and is based on the model–view–presenter (MVP) application design paradigm ([Wikipedia](http://en.wikipedia.org/wiki/Backbone.js)).

 #### When to use:
 - A page design that requires dynamic data manipulation on the front end without a server request response, such as a todo app.
 - When a small front end framework is required due to performance constraints.
-- When the long-term dev maintenance team is unfamiliar with any full frameworks, such as Angular.
+- When the long-term dev maintenance team is not familiar with any full frameworks, such as Angular.
-- To use as a wrapper and rest data manipulation library around a view-only framework, such as React.
+- To use as a wrapper and REST data manipulation library around a view-only framework, such as React.
 - When the dev team is familiar enough with Backbone to know how to write maintainable Backbone code.

 #### When not to use:
-- When the javascript components don't keep data or manipulate data, in which case Backbone's functionality is too heavy and not specific enough for just view rendering.
+- When the JavaScript components don't keep data or manipulate data, in which case Backbone's functionality is too heavy and not specific enough for just view rendering.
 - If there is a strict requirement that the site should work for users that have JavaScript disabled.
-- When another full javascript framework is already in use, such as Angular.
+- When another full JavaScript framework is already in use, such as Angular.
 - When working with a data source that is NOT RESTful.
 Backbone was built for RESTful services, instead see Flux.

 #### Pros: